What is a Vital Record?

-The Vital Statistics Service Program offers interesting data for the public to review.
+Vital Statistics Services offers interesting data for the public to review.
 Most are in the form of annual reports of Wyoming births, deaths, marriages and divorces.
 Provisional quarterly data for very recent years can also be reviewed.

 Vital Statistics Services Information for Mothers and Hospitals

 Birth records are on file since July 1909.
 Death records are on file since July 1909.
 Marriage and divorce records are on file since May 1941.

 After 100 years from the date of the event, birth certificates can be obtained by anyone providing enough information to locate the record.

 After 50 years from the date of the event death, marriage, and divorce records may be obtained by anyone providing enough information to locate the record in question.

 Birth records more than 100 years old and any death, marriage, and divorce records that are 50 years old should be obtained through Wyoming State Archives.